muammar/mkchromecast/README.md

 #### PyQt5

 These Python bindings are needed if you intend to use the system tray menu.
+As of today April 28th, `pip` is able to install `pyqt5`.
+Therefore, you can do a `pip install pyqt5`.

-I also suggest you to install it using a package manager.
+If this does not work for you, I suggest you to install it using a package manager.

 Example with Homebrew: